 The natural boundaries of the Town of Leland include the Brunswick River to the east and Sturgeon Creek to the south, siting it just five minutes west of Wilmington.
 Leland has emerged as one of the fastest growing communities in southeastern North Carolina and is the centerpiece of northern Brunswick County’s continuing economic expansion.
 Its strategic location offers convenient access to Wilmington, Myrtle Beach, the coastal town of Southport, and the New Hanover and Brunswick County beaches.

-By the summer of 2013 the Town of Leland will complete the first phase of the Sturgeon Creek Environmental Education Park.
+The Town of Leland has completed the first phase of the Sturgeon Creek Environmental Education Park.
 This park, made possible by a grant from the NC Department of Environmental and Natural Resources' Division of Coastal Management water access program, will include public parking, canoe and kayak launch, dock suitable for fishing, an outdoor classroom and the conversion of an existing building into an environmental education center.
 The park will provide access to Eagles Island, which groups have been working to designate and protect as a natural conservation area.
 Twelve endangered species exist within Sturgeon Creek and Eagles Island, and this park provides unprecedented access to the area.